aimeedaicn/ABC-MMD-TimeSeriesData/README.md

 # Approximate Bayesian Computation with Maximum Mean Discrepancy for Time Series Data
-Summer Project for MSc Statistics
+Research Project 2024-2025 for MSc in Statistics at Imperial College London